sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 EEG = pop_select(EEG, 'rmchannel', { 'EEG061' 'EEG062' 'EEG063' 'EEG064' }); % remove EOG and EKG channels
 ```

 Then we preprocess the data to generate some ICA components which may be used for source localization.
 This involves resampling the data, filtering it, re-referencing it, and running ICA.
 Note that we have not performed proper artifact rejection here.
 Our tutorial goal is only to quickly obtain some ICA components to demonstrate the equivalent dipole source localization process - this subject's EEG data have sufficiently low noise to allow the ICA decomposition to find component scalp maps that truly resemble the projection of a single equivalent dipole (an oriented model dipole whose scalp projection is 'equivalent' to that of synchronous local field activity across a suitably located and oriented cortical patch).
-Also, to speed the tutorial process we reduce the dimension of the data to only 20 using PCA, a practice we advise against using unless the data rank is less than the number of channels (*EEG.nbchan*) (see Artoni et al., 2018)[https://pubmed.ncbi.nlm.nih.gov/29526744/].
+Also, to speed the tutorial process we reduce the dimension of the data to only 20 using PCA, a practice we advise against using unless the data rank is less than the number of channels (*EEG.nbchan*) [see Artoni et al., 2018](https://pubmed.ncbi.nlm.nih.gov/29526744/).

 ```matlab
 % Preprocess and run ICA (so one may be localized)